 "But the Lord said unto Samuel, Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as man seeth; for man looketh on the outward appearance, but the Lord looketh on the heart."
 1 Samuel 16:7

-Years ago when I was the coordinator of Middle Eastern Studies at BYU.
-A prominent Palestinian Arab Anglican priest (Naim Ateek) from Jerusalem came to visit Utah.
-I had meet him before and read his book "Justice and only Justice".
-He was and is a long time supporter of a fair and just two state solution to the Israeli-Palestinian conflict.
-I thought it would be a great idea to have the BYU community learn from a moderate, reasonable Palestinian Christian.
+Years ago when I was coordinator of Middle East Studies/Arabic at BYU, a prominent Palestinian Arab Anglican priest (Naim Ateek) from Jerusalem came to visit Utah.
+I had met him before and read his book "Justice and only Justice".
+He was and is a long time supporter of a fair and just two-state solution to the Israeli-Palestinian conflict.
+I thought it would be a great idea to have the BYU community learn from a moderate, reasonable, Palestinian Christian.
 In particular I thought that all of the BYU Jerusalem Center alumni would enjoy hearing him.
 When I sought approval (as is required at BYU) to have him come and speak I was told by the International Vice President that he could come if we only advertised his lecture to the Middle East Studies majors and to my Middle East geography students.
-When I questioned why we had to limit our publicity, I was told that that if it was publicized as a BYU event, and not just a major specific event, then "some member [of the Church] in Hurricane, Utah" might think that BYU and by extension the LDS Church was somehow validating and supporting what Ateek might say.
+When I questioned why we had to limit our publicity, I was told that if it was publicized as a BYU event, and not just a major specific event, then "some member [of the Church] in Hurricane, Utah" might think that BYU and by extension the LDS Church was somehow validating and supporting what Ateek might say.
 There was a real concern that outwardly BYU and its guests must look the part, even if that meant severely restricting open dialogue which is so much a part of university learning.

 Many see the Choir's singing as a fitting continuation of singing at inaugurations for any president, Republican or Democrat, who issues an invitation.
 They see it as a great opportunity for Mormon missionary work and a way to "let our light shine."
 And they see it as a patriotic act to honor the office of President and to celebrate the United State's peaceful democratic process.
 It shows that Mormons are loyal, patriotic Americans.
 All good reasons.